 Or you can always choose Genoa as your location, and go on a Genoa to Cinque Terre day trip.
 Furthermore, you will have plenty of things to do in Liguria’s capital as well.

 And yes, there is always the option of taking a private tour for your Milan to Cinque Terre day trip.
 It takes 14 hours and will make you see the beautiful Italian riviera villages, without you worrying about transportation and organizing such a stressful trip.
 This is one of those times I would go for an organized trip rather than make it on my own.

 Getting around in Cinque Terre

-The best way for getting around in Cinque Terre is by train or by boat.
-As you will see further, I strongly encourage you mixing the two.
+The best way for getting around Cinque Terre is by train or by boat.
+As you will see further, I strongly encourage you to mix the two.
 Furthermore, I suggest you take also a short hike and admire the amazing views from the top of the hills on the Italian riviera.